 Dear parents of Room 15 students:

 Homework: Your child will have homework every Monday through Thursday night beginning tonight.
 The work will usually consist of a skills review activity (usually in math) and 20 to 30 minutes of reading.
 There is a space on the Assignment Calendar for a parent to initial, which indicates that you’ve verified that your child has completed the work.
 To get credit for reading, the student must get your initials.
 The Assignment Calendar often includes notes for parents, so please make it a habit to check it every night.
 Homework can be stressful for the whole family.
-Come to Back-to-School Night to find out how to keep it from being stressful for yours.

 The Daily Platypus: Nearly everything you need to know about our classroom appears right here on The Daily Platypus, our classroom webpage.
 You can watch math tutorials, print forms, view special events, and much more.
 To get to the webpage, go to District6.org and follow the links to schools, CPE, and classrooms, or simply go to dailyplatypus.org.
 We use the webpage a ton, so check it out tonight and bookmark it!